 The cold-weather dilemma is nothing new to the world of spray foam.
 Winter application has been a challenge for as long as SPF has been around.
 In fact, in the past, some professionals tried using band heaters on their totes in order to keep the foam warm enough for application.
 However, this caused more problems than it solved.
 Band heaters give off patchy warmth, leaving lumpy, unevenly heated spray foam.

 Some professionals have tried using band heaters to keep their spray foam warm during cold-weather application.
 The problem is that band heaters offer inconsistent and unregulated heat, causing burning and charring of the product.

 Band heaters aren’t very durable to start with, and they create unreliable, unregulated heat levels.
 Even if you find a band heater that has a thermostat, you’ll discover it doesn’t reliably control the temperature of your product.
 This is because they only provide a thin stripe of heat around the container or product.
 This means it can’t deliver even heat distribution.
 In the case of spray foam, this leads to burnt product—product that flakes and clogs up equipment, pumps, and hoses.

 Insulated blankets offer a solution that is much more efficient and safe than band heaters.
 They provide even heat distribution over the entire container.
 The temperature is completely regulated, especially if you get an external remote, keeping your spray foam at the ideal temperature for cold weather application.
 You don’t have to worry about burnt product, uneven heating, or damage to equipment.
-Our spray foam heaters were designed with spray-foam application in mind, making them the perfect answer to your wintertime woes.
+Powerblanket’s spray foam heaters were designed with spray-foam application in mind, making them the perfect answer to your wintertime woes.

 - Evenly heats spray foam from all sides for a consistent performance